Roundguard interview: How Wonderbelly blended Peggle with roguelite RPGs

 Until Roundguard.

-This puzzler, a blending of Peggle and roguelites like Slay the Spire, is the debut for Wonderbelly games, which launched it earlier this year on PC, PlayStation 4, Xbox One, Switch, and iOS (part of Apple Arcade).
+This puzzler, a blending of Peggle and roguelites like Slay the Spire, is the debut for Wonderbelly Games, which launched it earlier this year on PC, PlayStation 4, Xbox One, Switch, and iOS (part of Apple Arcade).
 It’s one of my favorite games of the year (so much so I play it on three platforms).
 It’s charming, with cute characters and fun music, but it also provides that “just one more run” challenge you get from the best roguelites.
 And it’s a fantastic game to play with your kids, helping them figure out how to stack powers and gear to build strong characters.

 Considering how much I enjoyed the game, I wanted to learn the story behind Roundguard’s creation.
 I talked with Andrea and Bob Roberts, a married couple and two-thirds of Wonderbelly.
 They’ve both worked in triple-A game development.
 Andrea worked at Microsoft for nine years, including as a senior game designer, focusing on narrative and UX.
 The Fable series is among her game-dev credits.
 Bob worked 12 years at Monolith and was the design director on Middle-Earth: Shadow of War and the lead designer for Middle Earth: Shadow of Mordor (among other credits).